sodadata/docs/soda-cloud/roles-and-rights.md

 ## Dataset and monitor owners

 There are two ownership roles in Soda Cloud that identify the user that owns a dataset or monitor.
 By default, the creator of the dataset or monitor becomes the **Dataset Owner** or **Monitor Owner**, respectively.
-These ownership roles do not enforce any rights or permissions on the datasets or monitors; these roles are simply identifiers.
+These ownership roles do not enforce any rights or permissions on the datasets or monitors, they are simply identifiers.
 <br />
 <br />